rfennell/AzurePipelines/Extensions/YamlGenerator/readme.md

 ## Generate YAML Documentation

-The YAML documenter task uses the task.json files within an extension package to build YAML documentation.
-Itt can also copy the extensions readme.md to the same output location
+The YAML documenter task uses the **task.json** files within an extension package to build YAML documentation.
+It can also copy the extensions readme.md to the same output location as the generated YAML file.
+The file name formats would be

+- fileprefix-YAML.md
+- fileprefix.md

-It is assumed that the file generated will be uploaded to some central location, such as a WIKI
+It is assumed that the file generated will be uploaded to some location, such as a WIKI, by another task.

 ### Usage